 Sec.
 15. Mayor.At the Council meeting at which any Council member is installed following any general or special municipal election, and at any time when there is a vacancy in the office of Mayor, the City Council shall meet and shall elect one of its members as its presiding officer, who shall have the title of Mayor.
 The Mayor shall serve for a term of two years or until a successor is chosen, unless earlier removed by the Council.
 The Council, at the time it selects a Mayor and during each November in odd numbered years, shall choose one of its number as Vice-Mayor, who shall serve as Mayor Pro Tem in the absence, sickness or other disability of the Mayor.
 The Vice-Mayor shall serve for a term of one year or until a successor is chosen, unless earlier removed by the Council.
 The Mayor and Vice-Mayor shall hold their respective offices subject to the pleasure of the Council.
 A Council member may not serve consecutive terms as Mayor.
 If a Mayor fails to complete a full term, the Council member elected to fill out the remainder of the unexpired term shall not be barred from serving a consecutive term as Mayor thereafter if the remaining term filled was one year or less.

 The Mayor shall be the executive head of the City.
-In case of riot, insurrection or extraordinary emergencies the Mayor shall assume general control of the City's government and all of its branches, and shall be responsible for the suppression of disorders and the restoration of normal conditions.
 The Mayor shall sign all ordinances and resolutions and, as authorized and directed by the Council, other legal instruments on behalf of the City.
 The Mayor shall have the power and authority:

 (a) To preside over meetings of the Council and to vote as a member of the Council.

 (b) To establish the agendas for Council meetings with the assistance of the City Manager.